Casa Batlló

 Opening hours: Monday – Sunday, 9.00 a.m. – 10.00 p.m

-You can find out what you need to know to visit Casa Batlló and which of the many online tickets is right for you here!
+You can find all what you need to know to visit Casa Batlló and which of the many online tickets is right for you here!

 My Rating: